fakej1nx1e/winscan/README.md

 1. Download this repository (If your antivirus software detects an issue, disable it temporarily.
 Antivirus programs are trash sometimes lol.
 If you have some trust issuse, here is an virustotal [link](https://www.virustotal.com/gui/file/5631725cc39c5d5748087695a2abedd920538e50835905dc8f0cf8a7273df81e?nocache=1).)
 2. Open `start.cmd`
-3. Follow the prompts and wait until the repair process is completed
+3. Sit back and relaaaaaax.
 - If you encounter any problems, please copy the entire `WinScanLog.txt` file to 'issues'.